My Bloody Valentine (film): Home media

 My Bloody Valentine was released to VHS, Betamax and LaserDisc in 1982.
-The film made its DVD debut on September 3, 2002 from Paramount Home Video; this was a standard widescreen release of the theatrical cut, and it contained no bonus materials.
+The film made its DVD debut on September 3, 2002, from Paramount Home Video; this was a standard widescreen release of the theatrical cut, and it contained no bonus materials.
 The same disc was re-issued as a DVD double feature with April Fool's Day (1986; also a Paramount title) on March 18, 2008.

 The aforementioned "Special Edition" DVD version of the film from Lionsgate was released in North America on January 13, 2009, coinciding with the theatrical release of the remake.
 This version integrates the cut footage back into the film and features two featurettes and optional introductory sequences to the previously missing murder sequences.
 Two featurettes are also included.
 Director Mihalka, cast members Lori Hallier, Neil Affleck, Helene Udy, and Carl Marotte, composer Paul Zaza and make-up artists Thomas Burman and Ken Diaz are all involved.
-A Blu-ray was released on November 24, 2009 from Lionsgate, on loan from Paramount.
+A Blu-ray was released on November 24, 2009, from Lionsgate, on loan from Paramount.
 The disc contained the same bonus materials as the "Special Edition" DVD released in January the same year.
 The Blu-ray is now out of print.
 Scream Factory released a new 2-disc Blu-ray edition on February 11, 2020.
 It contains a brand new 4K transfer of both versions of the movie.
 Unlike the Lionsgate release, Shout!
 Factory utilises the original negative for many of the uncut scenes, with only a few brief shots still using the print from the previous release but with additional clean ups.
+On September 26, 2023, Scream Factory released a 4K Ultra HD Blu-ray, including only the uncut version on 4K resolution and the theatrical version on Blu-ray resolution and included all the content from the previous 2020 Blu-ray.

+Related works

 Remake

 A remake titled My Bloody Valentine 3D was released in theaters on January 13, 2009.
+It kept largely the same character names, but features many changes from the original film.

+Valentine Bluffs: A My Bloody Valentine Fan Film

+Following a 2021 indiegogo campaign, a fan-made sequel named Valentine Bluffs was released on YouTube on Valentine's Day, 2023.
+Taking place 40 years after the events of original film, TJ and Sarah's estranged child returns to Valentine Bluffs following his mother's death as a new string of murders by a man in a mining suit begin.

+Reboot

+Blumhouse Productions announced that they are developing a reboot of My Bloody Valentine.